ibm-watson-data-lab/slack-analytics/README.md

  * have administrative access to a Slack team to download message archives and configure an integration

-###Getting started
+###Set Up

-2. Collect [Slack statistics](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-stats) for your Slack team
+2. Collect [Slack statistics](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-stats) for your Slack team.

-3. Setup the desired analysis environment and load the Slack statistics
+3. Set up the desired analysis environment and load the Slack statistics.

  	* [IBM Graph](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-graph-database)

-4. Explore the sample applications
+4. Explore the sample app.

   * [Query user and channel activity in Slack](https://github.com/ibm-cds-labs/slack-analytics-about-service)